EqualExperts/you-build-it-you-run-it-playbook/resources/hmrc.md

 ![HMRC winning Digital Project of the Year at the 2015 UK IT Industry Awards](../.gitbook/assets/resources/hmrc.png)

-**Figure 2: HMRC and Equal Experts with the Digital Project Of The Year award at the UK IT Industry Awards**
+**HMRC and Equal Experts with the Digital Project Of The Year award at the UK IT Industry Awards**

 ## Case Studies